 We are working with local positive 'change-makers' to look at the whole community, empowering people to access the assets that lie dormant, and to see and understand the needs that families have, to see the community transformed.
 We want no one to be invisible and that everyone has access to food, freedom, and forgiveness, the chance of a fulfilled and hope-filled life.

 Matumaini Rehabilitation Centre

 In Kenya, there is a belief that a disabled child is a cursed child - a punishment for sins.
 There is guilt and shame for parents of children with disabilities.
 Many such families feel they have no choice but to abandon their children or hide them in the dark backrooms of their homes, keeping this secret from their community.
-Matumaini Rehabilitation Centre is dedicated to caring for the needs of 50 disabled, orphaned and destitute children and young people, helping them reach their full potential in life.
-The centre also plays an important role in educating the local population around the myths of disability and works with families to support them in caring for their disabled child.
-As well as running the centre, the team trains volunteers within the community to raise awareness of health and disabilities including whistleblowing situations of neglect.
+Matumaini Rehabilitation Centre is dedicated to caring for the needs of 50 disabled, orphaned, and destitute children and young people, helping them reach their full potential in life.
+The center also plays an important role in educating the local population around the myths of disability and works with families to support them in caring for their disabled child.
+As well as running the center, the team trains volunteers within the community to raise awareness of health and disabilities including whistleblowing situations of neglect.

 In this community, there is a high incidence of HIV and TB.
 With poverty and high rates of unemployment in this area, many people do not have access to the necessary healthcare.
 We are currently working with the government public health officer to bring quarterly, free medical camps to these villages, which will give easy access to medical screening.

 We are working on ways to provide education to those most in need, in areas such as farming and computing, aiming to break the poverty cycle.